Same-sex marriage in Quebec: Religious performance

-In 2008, the synod of the Anglican Diocese of Montreal voted to allow its parishes to bless same-sex unions.
+Several dioceses of the Anglican Church of Canada allow their clergy to bless and perform same-sex marriages.
+In 2008, the synod of the Diocese of Montreal voted to allow its parishes to bless same-sex unions.
 The measure includes a freedom of conscience clause for clergy opposed to blessing same-sex unions.
-In July 2016, Bishop Mary Irwin-Gibson said she would allow her clergy to perform same-sex marriages.

-Similarly, the Anglican Diocese of Quebec has allowed blessings of same-sex unions since 2012.
+In July 2016, Bishop Mary Irwin-Gibson said she would allow clergy in the Diocese of Montreal to perform same-sex marriages.
+The Diocese of Ottawa, which encompasses parts of western Quebec, including the Outaouais region, has also allowed clergy to solemnise same-sex marriages since 2016.
+The Diocese of Quebec has allowed blessings of same-sex unions since 2012.
 Bishop Bruce Myers expressed disappointment in July 2019 when the Anglican Church of Canada narrowly rejected a motion to approve same-sex marriage.
-On 24 November 2019, the synod of the Diocese of Quebec voted 37–6 to request Bishop Myers to authorise the solemnisation of same-sex marriages.
+On 24 November 2019, the synod of the Diocese of Quebec voted 37–6 to request that Bishop Myers authorise the solemnisation of same-sex marriages.
 In response to the request, Myers said, "You'll here more from me, because… what this motion also expects is that I will come back to the diocese with some specifics around how such a request would be implemented, and being clear about things like safeguards for those who do not wish to exercise and offer this ministry."

-The Anglican Diocese of Ottawa, which encompasses parts of western Quebec, including the Outaouais region, has allowed solemnisations of same-sex marriages since 2016.
-Same-sex marriages are not performed in the Anglican Diocese of Moosonee, which encompasses the northwestern Eeyou Istchee communities.
+On the other hand, same-sex marriages are not performed in the Diocese of Moosonee, which encompasses the northwestern Eeyou Istchee communities.
 The marriage canon of the Anglican Church of Canada serves as the canon on marriage in the diocese.
 Similarly, the Diocese of The Arctic, encompassing the northern Nunavik region, does not allow its parishes to perform same-sex marriages.

+Some other religious organisations also perform same-sex marriages in their places of worship, including the United Church of Canada, Quakers, the Evangelical Lutheran Church in Canada, and the Canadian Unitarian Council.